Carbon budget model

 - create several projects for different forest management options, compare results in terms of carbon, and select the plan that best meets their objectives

 - observe results of management actions in individual stands in terms of carbon, in order to decide whether to apply those actions to their entire management area

 - modify ecological parameters and climate data in order to assess potential future changes to ecological conditions in their management areas.

 Results of analyses made with the CBM-CFS3 can be used for various types of forest ecosystem carbon reporting requirements.
 In Canada, for example, forest managers can use the model to report on forest carbon contributions to global cycles in order to comply with sustainable forest management guidelines.
 CBM-CFS3 results may also be used to report on carbon when applying for or maintaining forest certification (e.g., under the Canadian Standards Association Sustainable Forest Management Program).

-The operational-scale Carbon Budget Model of the Canadian Forest Sector (CBM-CFS3) is currently available as a free download from a secure website.
+The operational-scale Carbon Budget Model of the Canadian Forest Sector (CBM-CFS3), supporting documentation and self-guided training material is available as a free download from a secure website.
 (For more information, please contact Stephen Kull.)

 Any information you provide on the website cannot be viewed by anyone other than the administrator of the website.

 You will be asked to login to Canada’s National Forest Information System (NFIS) by selecting your jurisdiction and entering your account username and password.
 If you do not have an account, click on the “Registration” button under the “New to NFIS” section, create an account, and then login to the website using your new account information.